 I recently wrote how expertise in sourcing and transparency in production can dramatically reduce the cost and risk to your business.
 Therefore, if you don’t have a ton of expertise in these areas, then by all means, make sure your supplier does.

 Beyond these questions around product development and sourcing, you’ll also want to find out about the supplier’s expertise in manufacturing.

-Now, manufacturing is One Very Technical Subject, so if you don’t have a lot of knowledge in this area, consider hiring someone who does.
+Now, manufacturing is a very technical subject, so if you don’t have a lot of knowledge in this area, consider hiring someone who does.
 This expert can validate that your potential supplier has the manufacturing capability you’ll need to keep your business running smoothly.